MrAnyx/QuickLog_v2/README.md

   - aes-js

 # Installation
-Download or clone this project with the following command:
+First, download NodeJS then download or clone this project with the following command:
 ```bash
 git clone https://github.com/MrAnyx/QuickLog_v2.git
 ```